sumn2u/learn-javascript/en/interview-questions/advance-level.md

 **Answer:**

-To extend built-in JavaScript objects, you can add methods or properties to their prototype.
+To extend built-in JavaScript objects, we can add methods or properties to their prototype.
 However, it's generally discouraged to modify native prototypes because it can lead to compatibility issues and unexpected behavior, especially if there are future changes to the JavaScript specification.

 ## 3. Asynchronous JavaScript